TracyMichael/Loan-Qualification-Application/README.md

 ## Usage

-### Use the loan qualifier application from your terminal as follows.
+### Use the loan qualifier application from your terminal as follows:

-*In the terminal enter the following information:*
+*In the terminal you will be prompted to answer or fill in the following questions or commands in the order listed below.
+The provided information will ultimately provide a list of qualifying loans based on the user inputs:*

     1. Enter a file path to a rate-sheet
     2. What's your credit score?